TheresaLui/SelfHelpContent_v2/articles/partnercenter/account-settings-merge-organizations.md

 # Account settings - Merge organizations

-Guidance on how to do an Account Merge
+Guidance on how to do an Account Merge can be found below.

 ## **Recommended Documents**